 Roughly 600 people worldwide are authorized, by the authors of Scrum, to teach Scrum.
 I am honoured to be part of that expert community.
 I am a Professional Scrum Trainer with Scrum.org.

-In many ways, this news is not a surprise.
+This news is not a surprise to people who know me.
 I’ve been teaching people about Scrum for years.
-In fact, more than 2000 certified Scrum Masters and Product Owners earned their accreditations in my classroom.
+More than 2000 certified Scrum Masters and Product Owners earned their accreditations in my classroom.

 But in one very important way, this news will surprise many: Scrum.org!

 I set a personal goal years ago to achieve a high-level designation as a Scrum Trainer.
 But the journey I started years ago was not toward Scrum.org.
 I met amazing people along the way and many of those colleagues and close friends are not affiliated with Scrum.org.

 But, the individual members of a community are not the same as a community in aggregate — while individuals within a community may embody Scrum's values, it doesn't mean the community in aggregate possesses those values.
 The goal I set years ago was to teach Scrum and to do so with a community of experts who respect each other and Scrum's values.
 When I realized the path I chose initially was not leading in that direction, I did what every Agile practitioner ought to: I inspected the landscape, adapted my plans, and kept my eyes on the goal.